 It was about 11 AM, July 16, 1958.
-The open ocean off Newport was dotted with boats, power and sail.
-Committee boats, yacht tenders, and the sleek 12 Meters, vying for selection to defend the Americas Cup.
+The open ocean off Newport was dotted with boats-both power and sail.
+Committee boats, yacht tenders, and the sleek 12 Meters all vying for selection to defend the America's Cup.

-The wind was blowing a good twenty knots plus out of the southeast.
-Seas were running six feet or more.
-Great weather for 12 Meters and the America's Cup, but a little rough for the wallowing powerboats.
+The wind was blowing a good 20 knots plus out of the southeast.
+Seas were running 6 feet or more.
+Great weather for the 12 Meters and the America's Cup, but a little rough for the wallowing powerboats.

-I was on Vim, in charge of the foredeck crew, and we were waiting for the preparatory gun.
-In a situation like this racing crews are usually concentrate so completely on the boat and their jobs it really takes something special to divert their attention.
-Well that, something very special came hurtling across those six foot crests.
-It was Ray Hunt's deep vee prototype.
-She was there as tender for the 12 Meter Easterner, also designed by Ray, and this was her first appearance.
+I was on Vim in charge of the foredeck crew and we were waiting for the preparatory gun.
+In a situation like this, racing crews usually concentrate so completely on the boat and their jobs, it takes something really special to divert their attention.
+Well that very special something came hurtling across those 6-foot crests.
+It was Ray Hunt's deep-vee prototype.
+She was there astender for the 12 Meter Easterner, also designed by Ray, and this was her first appearance.
 She picked a great time for it.

-Knifing through those six foot seas at thirty knots, this little 23 footer stopped every sailor in the fleet in his tracks.
+Knifing through those 6-foot seas at 30 knots, this little 23-footer stopped every sailor in the fleet in his tracks.
 No one had ever seen powerboat performance to approach it.
 I know I hadn't.

 Before the preparatory gun sounded, I made a mental note to corner Ray after the race and get to the bottom of this amazing exhibition.

-I found that "getting to the bottom" was the right place to get the answer.
-Ray explained that this new design was deep vee the entire length of the bottom.
-Other boats had had vee bottoms before, of course, but the vee and the deadrise diminished to a flat, planning surface at the transom. ("Deadrise"), is the angle the bottom makes with horizontal.
+I found that "getting to the bottom" was the right place to start.
+Ray explained that this new design was a deep-vee the entire length of the bottom.
+Other boats have had vee bottoms before, of course, but the vee and the deadrise diminished to a flat planning surface at the transom. ("Deadrise"), is the angle the bottom makes with horizontal.

-He figured right.
 A demonstration ride the next day proved it.
-She ran straight and true, smoothing the seas cushion-soft, she performed down sea as well as she ran it them.
-When we returned to the dock we were as dry as when we left.
+She ran straight and true, smoothing the seas cushion-soft.
+She performed down sea as well as she ran it.
+When we returned to the dock, we were as dry as when we left.
 I commissioned Ray to design a 31 footer for me on the spot.

 The prototype Moppie is entered into the Miami - Nassau Race with Dick and Sam as co drivers and Charlton Mitchell, navigator.
 Moppie wins handily beating the second place Hunt Design Aqua Hunter by 2 hours.
 The third place boat finished the next day.
 It was the roughest race in the events history and Moppie set a new course record.
 Read the following accounts from the April 1960 Sports Illustrated Article 'Glory Be To Power' and the June 1960 Boats Article 'The World's Most Rugged Race'.